 Employers are directly responsible for the actions of supervisors or other managers who act as their agents if the harassment results in tangible employment action (e.g. termination, denial of promotion).
-They are also responsible for harassment by supervisors and co-workers if they have knowledge of the harassment and fail to take prompt corrective action.
+Employers are also responsible for harassment by supervisors and co-workers if they have knowledge of the harassment and fail to take prompt corrective action.

 Pregnancy & Maternity Discrimination

-A: Generally, no. In California, female employees, and job applicants who are pregnant, have a pregnancy-related medical condition, or are recovering from childbirth, are protected by California and federal laws against discrimination or harassment.
+A: Generally, no. Female employees, and job applicants who are pregnant, have a pregnancy-related medical condition, or are recovering from childbirth, are protected by California and federal laws against discrimination or harassment.
 Pregnancy discrimination occurs when an employee or job applicant receives less favorable treatment because she is pregnant or may someday become pregnant.
 To establish a claim for pregnancy discrimination, an employee must prove that:

-- the Employer is covered by the pregnancy discrimination laws (in California, this usually means that at least five employees work for the Employer);
+- the employer is covered by the pregnancy discrimination laws (in California, this usually means that at least five employees work for the employer);

-- the employee either worked for the Employer or that the employee applied to work for the Employer;
+- the employee either worked for the employer or that the employee applied to work for the employer;

-- the Employer discharged or refused to hire or took some other adverse action against the employee or the employee had to leave because the circumstances were so unbearable;
+- the employer discharged or refused to hire or took some other adverse action against the employee or the employee had to leave because the circumstances were so unbearable;

 - the pregnancy was a substantial motivating reason for the adverse action;

-- the employee suffered some type of harm from the Employer’s action.
+- the employee suffered some type of harm from the employer’s action.

-To establish a case of pregnancy discrimination, an employee must show that her Employer knew she was pregnant and evidence of pregnancy-discriminatory motive on her Employer’s part.
+To establish a case of pregnancy discrimination, an employee must show that her employer knew she was pregnant and evidence of pregnancy-discriminatory motive on her employer’s part.
 The type of workers covered by pregnancy discrimination laws in California include:

 - Traditional full-time employees